zackattacknyu/CS274BProject/projectDataInfo/projectDataREADME.txt

 Here are the prefixes and the data contained in their files:
-	ytarget: indicates target rainfall data from radar (in mm)
+	ytarget: indicates target rainfall data from radar (in mm) If value is < 0, then there was no reading
 	xdata: indicates feature data. these files are 500x750x13 arrays with last dimension being feature First feature is pixel wise temperature
 			Next 12 features are related to its patch